-The New Zealand Resuscitation Council Certificate of Resuscitation and Emergency Care (CORE) is a standardised resuscitation curriculum.
+The New Zealand Resuscitation Council Certificate of Resuscitation and Emergency Care (CORE) is a standardised resuscitation curriculum for New Zealand health professionals.
 CORE certification provides the basic skills and knowledge for the management of life-threatening illness and injury both within and outside of a rescuer’s immediate working environment.

 CORE is available as different courses:

 CORE Immediate.
 This course is for rescuers who might be expected to manage the early stages of cardiac arrest.

 CORE Advanced.
 This course is for the advanced rescuer who is expected to manage and supervise resuscitation events.
 Find out more.